katriellucas/lecarde-2/README.md

 `CHANGED` - In-depth adjust of text formats to fit screen resize situations.
 (Aceearly1993)
 `ADDED` - Regulations in keyboard remap function so that hardcoded system keys won't get accidently recognized as valid input in keyboard remap.
 (Aceearly1993)
 `CHANGED` - Terminated the mentioning of small keyboard region due to redundant.
 (Aceearly1993)
-`ADDED` - Regulations in keyboard remap function so that multiple keys won't get registered the same key function.
+`ADDED` - Regulations in keyboard remap function so that multiple keyboard keys won't get registered the same key function.
 (Aceearly1993)
 (Catoblepas)
 `ADDED` - Port the Gorgon 1.4.1 changes to graphic variations to Catoblepas builds (1.4.0).
 (Aceearly1993)
 (Gorgon)